 - 1. Raise the body. - Pull up on each transaxle lockout arm and move toward the center of the machine to engage the step that holds the arm in the UP (unlocked) position. - The mower will "freewheel" with the arms in the LOCKOUT position.
-The levers must be in the highest position to completely unlock the transmissions.
+The levers must be in the highest position to completely unlock the transaxles.

-Hydro Lockout Arm - Freewheel Position
+Transaxle Lockout Arm - Freewheel Position

-After moving the mower, release the arms, placing them down in the normal OPERATING position.
-The transmission arm ends should be completely retracted against the chassis, otherwise operation of the transmission may be erratic.
+4. After moving the mower, release the arms, placing them down in the normal OPERATING position.
+The transaxle lockout arm ends should be completely retracted against the chassis, otherwise operation of the transaxle may be erratic.

-Hydro Lockout Arm - Normal Operating Position
+Transaxle Lockout Arm - Normal Operating Position